taufiqurrm/taufiqurrm/README.md

 ### Hi there 👋, I'm Taufiqur RM
-Hello! my name is Moh.
-Taufiqur rahman, I live in Indonesia in Pamekasan.
+I live in Indonesia in Pamekasan.
 I love programming and design since 2015.